rudrakumar07/ethertransfer/README.md

 ## 📜 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Copyright © 2025 Rudra Kumar.
-All rights reserved.

-This software is provided "as is" without warranty of any kind.
-Use at your own risk.

 ---